Best 6 Person Tent for Group and Family Camping in 2023

 north face wawona review

-The North Face has been around since 1966 and is continually exploring ways to make a difference for each other and for the planet.
-They have a well rounded sustainability promise, with significant goals to be accomplished by 2025 (like 100% of their top materials to be recycled, responsibly-sourced renewable, or regeneratively grown).
+The North Face has been around since 1966 and continually explores ways to make a difference for each other and the planet.
+They have a well-rounded sustainability promise, with significant goals to be accomplished by 2025 (like 100% of their top materials to be recycled, responsibly sourced, renewable, or regeneratively grown).
 Their Wawona 6 is named after the famous Redwood tree that fell in 1969 but can still be visited where it lays.

-The Wawona consistently makes the list for best 6 person tents and for good reason – it’s a great build with high quality fabrics and some of the best aluminum poles around.
+The Wawona consistently makes a list of the best 6-person tents, and for a good reason – it’s an excellent build with high-quality fabrics and some of the best aluminum poles around.
 The poles are DAC MX, but what is that exactly?
-DAC produces the highest performance and highest quality aluminum on the market today and these poles are “stronger without any weight penalty” according to North Face.
-The poles are also color-coded for ease of setup, which takes less than 10 minutes.
+DAC produces the highest performance and highest quality aluminum on the market today, and these poles are “stronger without any weight penalty,” according to North Face.
+The poles are also color-coded for easy setup, which takes less than 10 minutes.

-Lots of mesh as shown on this Wawona in ‘exuberance orange’
+There’s lots of mesh as shown on this Wawona in ‘exuberance orange’ color.
+It’s also available in Agave Green.

-Combine all these features with ample mesh for ventilation and a generous max height, and you have a great all-around family camping tent with plenty of space and storage.
+Combine all these features with ample mesh for ventilation and lots of storage pockets.
+You have a great family camping tent with plenty of space and storage, high-quality construction, and strong materials.

 Specifications